gpratte/spring-integration-pub-sub/README.md

 # spring-integration-pub-sub
-A small spring boot application that uses a publish/subscribe messaging
+A small spring boot application that uses a publish/subscribe messaging.

+Based off of Benjamin Wootton's github repository https://github.com/benjaminwootton/spring-integration-examples

+A simple pub/sub to code all running in the same JVM.